 Your pre-teen students will get a taste of what’s new in science and why it matters as they follow the researchers through the steps of the scientific method.
 Most of the articles focus on animals, including issues such as biodiversity, conservation, and human impacts on the world.

-For convenience, you can download all the articles at once:
+For convenience, you can download these 8 articles at once:

 In this article, scientists found out that beavers’ activities can protect plants and animals around them during a wildfire.
 There is an extensive lesson plan with town-hall role-play activity and an audio version of the article available for auditory learners or students with visual disabilities.